These bacon wrapped green bean bundles are the perfect elegant side dish for any meal!

 Your guests will be so impressed when you serve them these beautiful and delicious bacon wrapped green beans.
 Skip the green bean casserole this year for Thanksgiving and serve green bean bundles instead!

-I’m of the opinion that everything is always better with bacon.
+I’m of the opinion that everything is always better with bacon, especially in savory dishes like bacon ranch chicken foil packets.
 These bacon wrapped green bean bundles are no exception, and they’re PERFECT for Thanksgiving!
 Everyone will think you spent hours on them, when they’re really actually quite simple to make with a few little tips and tricks.

 How to make green bean bundles